0330 096 6452

 Design and Build

 There's not much point building a new car that offers three different electrified power trains for the first time ever if you're not going to make the most of every facet of its design.
 This is why Hyundai has gone to great lengths with the IONIQ to come up with a shape that has a drag coefficient of just 0.24.
 That makes this one of the most slippery shapes ever for a car as it cuts through the air, which helps reduce energy use and noise.
+Recent design revisions include a smarter front grille and updated bumper styling.
 And inside?
-Well, inside this Hyundai, it doesn't feel futuristic.
-It's not that it's dull in the cabin: it's just that it's not trying to be too clever for its own good.
+A dash highlight is a now-larger 10.25-inch colour touchscreen, which includes Tom Tom navigation.
+This aside, it doesn't feel particularly futuristic in the cabin.
+It's not that it's a dull interior: it's just that it's not trying to be too clever for its own good.
 We like that.
 What you get is a dash that bears a strong resemblance to the Korean company's other models such as the i30 and Tuscon.
 That's a very good thing as it's clear and made from excellent materials.
 There are hints, though, at what lies under the bonnet, such as the battery indicator gauge on the left-hand side of the main 7-inch instrument display.
-Choose the entry-level trim and this is scaled back to a4.2-inch monitor.
+Choose the entry-level trim and this is scaled back to a 4.2-inch monitor.
 It tells you how economically you're driving and whether or not you are using energy reserves or topping them up.
 In the centre is a simple to read speedo, while on the right is a configurable screen for information such as doors left open and water temperature.
 The Hybrid models get a 443-litre boot.

 Market and Model

 Hyundai has a long standing reputation for delivering great value with its cars and the IONIQ is not different.
-The Hybrid version undercuts all of its direct rivals with a starting price of £20,000; that's for the base 'SE' model; there are also plusher 'Premium' and 'Premium SE' variants at prices ranging up to just under £24,000.
-You'll probably want to know that this equates to a saving of well over £3,000 in comparison to this model's closest rival, the Toyota Prius.
+The Hybrid version undercuts all of its direct rivals with a starting price of just under £22,000; that's for the base 'SE' model; there are also plusher 'Premium' and 'Premium SE' variants at prices ranging up to just under £25,500.
+You'll probably want to know that this equates to a significant saving in comparison to this model's closest rival, the Toyota Prius.
 Equipment levels are quite comprehensive, with all models featuring items such as 15" alloy wheels, a DAB stereo with Bluetooth, Cruise Control, Rear Parking Sensors and a Rear View Camera.
 Standard safety features include Autonomous Emergency Braking (AEB), a Lane Keep Assist System (LKAS) and a Tyre Pressure Monitoring System.
 'Premium' models add keyless entry with push button start, heated front seats, a heated steering wheel, Bi-Xenon headlamps with LED rear combination lamps and a driver's supervision instrument cluster with a 7" LCD display.
 Integrated satellite navigation with TomTom Live services, an Infinity audio system with Android Auto / Apple CarPlay and Wireless Phone Charging (where supported) also feature as standard.
+This revised IONIQ features Hyundai Blue Link, a connected vehicle system which uses embedded telematics to allow drivers of IONIQ Electric to remote start and stop, while all versions allow remote lock or unlock and control air conditioning via a smartphone app.
+This technology also allows owners of the plug-in or electric model to remotely check the status of their battery so they know when they need to recharge the vehicle.
+Thanks to Blue Link, charging can be remotely controlled and scheduled via the app.

 Cost of Ownership

 If there's one big reason for choosing the IONIQ, it's going to be low running costs.
-You certainly can't fault the Hyundai on this score as the standard Hybrid model comes in with a combined economy of 83.1mpg.
-Even if you opt for the larger 17-inch wheels, this figure only drops to 70.6mpg, which is well ahead of most similarly sized and priced hatches with a turbodiesel engine.
+You certainly can't fault the Hyundai on this score as the standard Hybrid model comes in with an NEDC-rated CO2 figure of 84g/km and combined WLTP economy of up to 62.8mpg.
+So basically, a diesel-style showing.
 Finally, let's talk warranties.
 Most modern cars come only with an unimpressive three year/60,000 deal.
 With this IONIQ, in contrast, a much more complete peace of mind package comes as standard thanks to one of the best customer assurance plans in the industry.
 The Five Year Triple Care warranty includes five years of mechanical cover with no mileage limit, annual vehicle health checks and roadside assistance.
 That decent warranty will help residual values.
 There are also two, three and five year fixed price servicing plans to help keep your maintenance outlay down.

 By Jonathan Crouch